ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 	```
     curl -H 'Content-Type: application/xml' -H 'Authorization: Bearer [public token]' -X GET 'http://pub.qa.orcid.org/v1.2/[new id]/orcid-profile' -L -i -k
     ```
-107. Check the email inbox used when creating the record, [DD][month][YYYY]api@mailinator.com, and follow the link to claim the record
+107. Check the email inbox used when creating the record, api_[DD][month][YYYY]api@mailinator.com, and follow the link to claim the record

 108. Complete the steps to claim the record
     * Password: [DD][month][YYYY]
     * Default privacy for new activities: Limited

+109. Check that a pop-up comes up asking you to grant permission to the client that created the record.
+Click Deny

 109. Check the record is populated with personal information that is set to limited, and there is one work on the record